heykayla/open_source_contributions/TDGP/contributing_guide_template_guide.md

 ## Why do I need a contributing guide?

-A contributing guide establishes a set of guidelines that you want contributors to follow when contributing to your open source project and explains how they can engage with your project.
+A contributing guide establishes a set of guidelines that you want contributors to follow when contributing to your open source project, and it helps to explain how they can engage with your project.